 If it’s windy out, DeFoe will rely exclusively on his electronics to figure out the positioning of the bait balls.
-He’s a big fan of Humminbird’s 360 system and underwater cameras like the Aqua Vu, but also uses down-imaging and side-imaging to obtain a complete picture of the underwater world around him.
+He’s a big fan of Humminbird marine electronics and underwater cameras like the Aqua Vu, but also uses down-imaging and side-imaging to obtain a complete picture of the underwater world around him.
 With modern electronics, it’s possible to pick out not just schools of bait, but also individual baitfish themselves.

-TIP WATCH VIDEO: Ott Tells How the Aqua Vu Camera helps him video
+Tip Watch Video: Ott Tells How the Aqua Vu Camera helps him

 If it’s calm, he’ll use his electronic eyes plus the peepers in his head to get the job done.
 In areas where the shad are plentiful – which is where you’ll want to be – often you’ll see not just a few baitfish, but rather acres of water where it looks and sounds to be raining, even when there’s not a cloud in the sky.
 That’s the sweet music of frenzied shad dimpling the surface.
 If there are bass blowing up on them, you know that you’ve hit pay dirt.